Table of Contents

 - During use, hold the sextant steady.
 For this, stand with feet slightly apart for balance with hands holding the sextant steady

 - While observing the altitude of a celestial body, remember to swing the sextant to the other side, The body will appear to move along the arc.
 Measure altitude at the lowest point on this arc

 - Stand as close as far as practicable to the centerline of the ship

 - Use appropriate dark shades while observing the Sun

 - Altitudes of stars and planets should be taken during twilight

 - Nighttime sextant observations should be avoided so far as practicable.
 The strong moonlight gives the illusion of a good horizon which is most probably false

-- While observing the HSA, set index at zero, look at the object on the right through the telescope, gradually swing the index around and finish while facing the object on the left
+- While observing the HSA, set the index at zero, look at the object on the right through the telescope, gradually swing the index around and finish while facing the object on the left

-- When measuring VSA, look at the top of the object, set index at zero and look at the top of the object.
+- When measuring VSA, look at the top of the object, set the index at zero and look at the top of the object.
 VSA = height of the object in meters

 1852 X Tan VSA